-- Any staff who has or displays symptoms consistent with COVID-19 must stay away from the workplace, self- isolate and contact their GP by phone as part of the triage process. - They must also notify their line manager /employer.
-An individual will be classified as either a suspected or confirmed case, based on HSE decision to test/ outcome of test. - An individual who is a known "close contact" with a confirmed or suspected case will be contacted by the HSE through its contact tracing process.
-Advice regarding self-isolation for a period of 14 days since their last "close contact" with a confirmed suspected case must be followed. - An individual must only return to the workplace if deemed fit to do so and upon approval of their medical adviser and having coordinated with their line manager.
+- Any staff who has or displays symptoms consistent with COVID-19 must stay away from the workplace, self- isolate and contact their GP or book a PCR test. - They must also notify their line manager.
+An individual will be classified as either a suspected or confirmed case, based on HSE decision to test/outcome of test. - An individual who is a known "close contact" with a confirmed or suspected case will be contacted by the HSE through its contact tracing process.
+Advice received from the HSE must be followed regarding self-isolation see links: